igorstalmach/ai-voice-assistant/README.md

 > [!NOTE]
 > In order to start the frontend service, you need to set the `EXPO_PUBLIC_API_URL` environment variable with the address of your running backend service instance.
 Please refer to provided `.env.example` file for more details.
 A valid environment file should be named `.env` and placed in the root directory of the project.

+> [!WARNING]
+> Currently, the web browser experience is only supported on Chrome version 125 and above.

 - Built with [Expo](https://docs.expo.dev/) and TypeScript.
 - The service is available on port `8081`.